cocrafts/gasilon/README.md

 ```

 ### Deploy
-Deploy to production (AWS only for now, welcome PR for another platforms)
+Deploy to production (AWS only for now, welcome PR for other platforms)

 Run `yarn deploy` to deploy this to your AWS account (see `sst.config.ts` for further details)